newrelic/terraform-provider-newrelic/website/docs/d/entity.html.markdown

 ### Example: Filter By Account ID

-The default behaviour of this data source is to retrieve entities matching the specified parameters (`name`, `domain`, `type`) from NerdGraph with the credentials specified in the configuration of the provider (account ID and API Key), filter them by the account ID specified in the configuration of the provider, and return the first match.
+The default behaviour of this data source is to retrieve entities matching the [specified parameters](#argument-reference) (such as `name`, `domain`, `type`) from NerdGraph with the credentials specified in the configuration of the provider (account ID and API Key), filter them by the account ID specified in the configuration of the provider, and return the first match.

 This would mean, if no entity with the specified search parameters is found associated with the account ID in the configuration of the provider, i.e. `NEW_RELIC_ACCOUNT_ID`, an error is thrown, stating that no matching entity has been found.